 Project Meeting in Innsbruck

-I reported before, that currently I am part of a bi-national project called Meet and Greet.
-The project is concerned with Roman fora, so public places, and how they were used.
-It is a joint venture of the Universities of Cologne and Basel, but we also collaborate with the University of Innsbruck in Austria.
+I mentioned earlier that I am currently involved in a bi-national project called Meet and Greet.
+The project is about Roman fora, or public places, and how they were used.
+It is a joint project of the Universities of Cologne and Basel, but we are also working with the University of Innsbruck in Austria.
 This year’s project meeting (15.-16.11.2024) was in Austria and we were guests of the University of Innsbruck.

 The meeting

 I don’t want to bore you with too many details about the meeting.
-We basically came together to update us of our progress and to welcome a new member of the research group.
-The meeting itself could have been done virtually as well.
-However, I agree that meeting in person at least once a year is vital for a projects progress.
-It is not only about updating everyone but talking to each other in the coffee breaks and over dinner.
+Basically, we got together to update each other on our progress and to welcome a new member to the research group.
+The meeting itself could have been virtual.
+However, I agree that meeting in person at least once a year is essential for the progress of a project.
+It is not only about updating everyone, but also about talking to each other during coffee breaks and over dinner.

-It was quite nice really.
-We had a full day of presentations, got a tour of the new archaeological institute and its integrated museum (that wasn’t officially opened yet).
+It was really quite nice.
+We had a full day of lectures, got a tour of the new Archaeological Institute and it’s integrated museum (which wasn’t officially open yet).
 It was a really nice building and studying there seems like a good idea.
-I reported also about my progress in automatically analysing RTI imagery, but it was a rather short presentation.
-Nevertheless, afterwards we had some new ideas.
+I also gave a talk on my progress in automatic analysis of RTI images, but it was a rather short presentation.
+Nevertheless, we had some new ideas afterwards.

 The city

-On the first day, the Christmas market opened in the city, and we had several occasions to walk over it.
-On our meeting day, we actually spent our lunch time there, as there are many food stalls.
-The old town of Innsbruck is actually very beautiful with medieval alleys, old houses, and many individual shops (in contrast to Starbucks chains…).
+On the first day, the Christmas market opened in the city and we had several opportunities to walk around it.
+On the day of our meeting, we actually spent our lunch break there, as there are lots of food stalls.
+The old town of Innsbruck is actually very nice, with medieval alleys, old houses and many individual shops (as opposed to Starbucks chains…).

-One thing that you will be aware of immediately is the view.
-From nearly every point in the city, you can see the alps.
-That view was stunning and I catch myself staring at the mountains and missing my green light a few times.
-I don’t know what it is, but staring at mountains or the sea is immensely calming.
-I decided at some point, I want to return for a couple days longer to also get up these mountains…
+The first thing you will notice is the view.
+From almost any point in the city you can see the Alps.
+The view was stunning and I found myself staring at the mountains and missing my green light a few times.
+I don’t know what it is, but staring at the mountains or the sea is immensely calming.
+I decided that one day I would like to come back for a few more days to climb those mountains…

 The Strudel!

-Then there was Strudel!
-Well, there were many things to eat, and I tried (for research reasons) a lot of them.
-The Strudel however was really really good, so I ended up bringing quite a lot back to Germany for my family.
-There was one shop in particular, that I really liked: Strudel Cafe Kröll.
-If you end up there, you won’t make a mistake.
+Then there was strudel!
+Well, there were lots of things to eat and I tried a lot of them (for research purposes).
+The strudel was really good though, so I ended up taking quite a lot back to Germany for my family.
+There was one place in particular that I really liked: Strudel Cafe Kröll.
+If you go there, you can’t go wrong.

-Innsbruck is a town you can easily walk through.
-Well, not all of it, but the inner part with its old town, university, the river Inn, and countless cafés, bars and restaurants.
-It is embedded into the alps, and you can see them all the time.
-In addition, the air is fresh and people nice.
-If you have the chance to go, I can recommend it.
-There are also archaeological museums around, if you wonder…
+Innsbruck is a city you can walk around.
+Well, not all of it, but the inner part with the old town, the university, the river Inn and countless cafés, bars and restaurants.
+It is nestled in the Alps and you can see them all the time.
+Also, the air is fresh and the people are nice.
+If you have the chance to go there, I would recommend it.
+There are also archaeological museums in the area, if you are interested…